-Many signs of leukemia in children are also symptoms of less serious illnesses in children.
+Many signs of leukemia in kids are also symptoms of less serious illnesses in children.
 Know the signs to help you know when to talk to your pediatrician.

-Signs of childhood leukemia are also symptoms of other common childhood illnesses.
+Signs of leukemia in kids are also symptoms of other common childhood illnesses.
 Leukemia is the most common type of cancer in children –– 1 in 3 children with childhood cancer have leukemia.
 Many of the early signs of leukemia are similar to those of other common childhood conditions.
-Here are the signs of leukemia in children — and what parents can do if they’re concerned.
+Here are the signs of leukemia in kids — and what parents can do if they’re concerned.

 Leukemia is a cancer of the white blood cells.
 White blood cells, also called leukocytes, help the body fight infection.
 With leukemia, the bone marrow (the material inside of bones) creates abnormal white blood cells.
 These abnormal leukocytes begin to fill the bone marrow and get into the bloodstream.
 These abnormal cells do not work like healthy white blood cells and can’t fight infections.